Welcome to today's edition of the Rush 24-7 podcast.

 Very, very few.

-And so it was easy to conclude this is step one.
+And so it was easy to conclude, this is step one.

-They're gonna realize this down the road.
+They're going to realize this down the road.

-It's gonna be a memo.
+It's going to be a memo.

-It's not an act of Congress, it's not a law.
+It's not an act of Congress.

-They're furthering the notion that pregnancy is an illness.
+Thereby furthering the notion that pregnancy is an illness.

 Paid sick leave after giving birth.

-Valerie Jarrett, president in waiting, wrote in a blog post on LinkedIn, we can't say we stand for family values when so many women in this country have to jeopardize their financial security just to take a few weeks off of work before giving birth.
+Valerie Jarrett, president-in-waiting, wrote in a blog post on LinkedIn, We can't say we stand for family values when so many women in this country have to jeopardize their financial security just to take a few weeks off of work before giving birth.

 Now, a lot of people might have been able to come up with this prediction, but I did it, and here it is.

-It's taken a little while, but here that is exactly coming.
+It's taken a little while, but here that exactly comes who can afford six weeks off without pay?

 Who can afford 12 weeks off?